JohannesKahl/be.shell/README.md

     ./be.installer -b

-For get a list of all the commands:
+To get a list of all the commands:

     ./be.installer -h